dankatri/dankatri.github.io/til.md

 title: Today I Learned
 ---

+**9/2/23:**
+- [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) invented Linux and named it after himself, he also named git after himself as he is a bit of a git

+**1/2/23:**
+- 1 in 29 people in Cheltenham are millionaires

 **17/1/23:**
 - the first Ska song was called Easy Snappin and was recorded in Jamaica when people who ran Jamaican sound systems couldn't get their hands on American R&B records anymore.